ankushkaudi/Writeups-for-vishwaCTF/Locks n Keys/Readme.md

 After extracting, 8 image files appears named zero,one,….,seven.
 Renaming the files with numbers instead of text as 0,1,…,7 we can see combining it gives some message.
 There are 3 messages we can extract from it as
 1. 256*1024
 2.	itisjustastring
 3. Do you know what is the extension of an encoded file????
+4. 41 45 53 02
 From the third hint we can try to search for the extension of an encoded file which comes out to be an .enc file.
-Changing the extension of the image file provided from “justanimage.jpg” to “justanimage.enc” and opening the file in a texteditor gives the following information.
+But changing the extemsion from .png to .enc doesn't seem to work.
+We can see 41 45 53 02.
+Opening justanimage in hexeditor and editing the first four character will give the actual encoded file

 ![Screenshot_2023-01-22_13-49-21](https://user-images.githubusercontent.com/111695465/213907503-51a292d4-da10-4cc5-a3ea-44e3ef460e49.png)